mvysny/vaadin-on-kotlin/docs/tutorial.md

 # Getting started with Vaadin-on-Kotlin

-VoK is an opinionated web application framework which uses Vaadin for its front-end and Kotlin for its back-end.
-While Vaadin lets you forget the web and program user interfaces and let's you program much like when creating a desktop application with conventional Java toolkits such as AWT, Swing, or SWT, Kotlin allows you to write clean understandable and save code.
+Vaadin-on-Kotlin, or VoK for short, is an opinionated web application framework which uses Vaadin for its front-end and Kotlin for its back-end.
+Vaadin lets you forget the web and program user interfaces and lets you program much like when creating a desktop application with conventional Java toolkits such as AWT, Swing, or SWT.
+Kotlin allows you to write clean, understandable and maintainable code.

 This guide teaches you how to get Vaadin On Kotlin (VoK) up and running.
 It introduces the basic concepts needed to create your own applications.